 As an organisation which works with children living in the most vulnerable circumstances in Australia, Save the Children knows first-hand the difference early years learning can make to their life chances.

 This commitment will go some way to address the barriers to access for vulnerable children, and lift the percentage of three year olds in preschool education.

 We know that national leadership on this issue is crucial.
 After the COAG National Partnership Agreement on Early Childhood Education in November 2008, the proportion of children enrolled in 600 hours of preschool rose significantly from 12 per cent in 2008 to 91 per cent in 2015.

 However, Australia lags behind internationally when it comes to the number of three-year olds in early education.
 As the Everyone Benefits campaign has highlighted, only about 68 per cent of three year olds in Australia attend an early learning service.

 Research has clearly shown that two years of participation in an early childhood education program rather than one, has a positive influence on children’s development – especially for those experiencing vulnerability.

-Save the Children’s Director of Australian Programs, Heather Finlayson welcomed the commitment to early years education as an important step forward for Australian children, particularly those most at risk of life-long disadvantage.
+Save the Children’s Director of Australian Services, Heather Finlayson welcomed the commitment to early years education as an important step forward for Australian children, particularly those most at risk of life-long disadvantage.